Industry News

 Which Projection Method Should You Choose?

-• For home theaters and offices: Front projection is the best choice; ultra-short-throw projectors work well in small spaces.
+• Home theaters and offices: Front projection is the best choice.
+Ultra‑short‑throw projectors work well in small spaces.

-• For exhibitions and commercial displays: Rear projection offers a shadow-free experience but requires backstage space.
+• Exhibitions and commercial displays: Rear projection offers a shadow‑free experience but requires backstage space.

-• For immersive environments and unique setups: Side projection is ideal but demands high-quality projectors with advanced correction features.
+• Immersive environments and unique setups: Side projection provides flexibility but demands high‑quality projectors with advanced correction.

 Each projection method has its strengths and ideal use cases.
 The best choice depends on your space constraints, viewing requirements, image quality expectations, and budget.
-With advancements in projection technology, modern projectors now offer automatic correction, short-throw capabilities, and enhanced brightness, making them adaptable to different environments while delivering high-quality visuals.
+With modern advancements — automatic keystone correction, short‑throw optics, and high brightness — today’s projectors adapt to diverse environments while delivering outstanding visuals.